ministryofjustice/cloud-platform-aws-meta-configuration/etcd_backup/README.md

 ### *** Additional Step ***

 Due to a missing reference in Terraform (CopyTags), once the dlm policy has been created, log into the console, find the policy under EC2 > EBS > Lifecycle Manager, highlight the policy and click modify snapshot.
 Enable the checkbox for `Copy Tags`

+### Restore Process

+Go to EC2 > EBS > Snapshots.
+Find the appopiate backups, all tags including name tag will be present for each PV backed up.
+Once selected, click Actions > Create Volume.